Collaboration with Sunday Natural

 - Almond butter

 The brown almond butter* was also provided by Sunday Natural.
-They also have peanut butter, cashew butter or hazelnut butter, which will all work very well too for the salted chocolate granola bars.
+They also have peanut butter, cashew butter or hazelnut butter, which will all work very well too for the homemade granola bars.

 - Rice flakes